jakeanq/ExcessiveMotion_GUI/docs/GUI_DesignOverview.md

 ## Text Editor

-Allow editing of GCode etc.
+Allow editing of GCode and the scripting language.

+Also would support checking the code for issues and showing the current line being executed.

 ## Visual Script Editor